 Source: Current Condition of Saginaw Bay Public Access Sites and Improvements Needed Based on Present User Activity and Anticipated Future Demand.
 December 1982.
 Michigan Department of Natural Resources Land Resources Division Coastal Zone Management Program

 32 Years Later Another Study of Lake Access at Oak Beach

 In 2014, the Huron County Commissioners commissioned a study to examine the feasibility of improving the “dysfunctional” boat launch.
-It was hoped that the results of the study would show if it is feasible to construct a boat launch at the park.
+It was hoped that the study results would show if it is feasible to construct a boat launch at the park.
 Over $10,000 was spent on the effort.

-Two years later, the final estimate of the study came in at $258,000 to improve the Oak Beach Access Ramp.
-The county said there was no money for such a project and a new funding source would have to be found.
-Yet in March of 2020 the Huron County Board of Commissioners was working with the Michigan Natural Resources Trust Fund for the purpose of making some big improvements to Lighthouse County Park to the tune of $300,000 grant .
-Clearly there is funding available for Oak Beach if the county worked on a grant to apply for it.
+Two years later, the study’s final estimate came in at $258,000 to improve the Oak Beach Access Ramp.
+The county said there was no money for such a project, and a new funding source would have to be found.
+Yet in March of 2020, the Huron County Board of Commissioners worked with the Michigan Natural Resources Trust Fund to make some big improvements to Lighthouse County Park to the tune of a $300,000 grant.
+Clearly, there is funding available for Oak Beach if the county worked on a grant to apply for it.

 Remnants of the Boat Launch Remain Under Water and Sand

 High lake water and erosion have overtaken the boat launch area.
 Late in 2019, the metal grating, long since buried and deteriorated, was removed.
 This grate assisted small trailers in getting jet skis and small fishing boats into the water.
 Rock and boulders, placed to prevent erosion, have encroached on the launch area.
 Nature has taken over.